-ABSTRACT.
-We consider parametric partial differential equations (PPDEs) with stochastic influences e.g. in terms of random coefficients.
+- Abstract.
+We consider parametric partial differential equations (PPDEs) with stochastic influences, e.g., in terms of random coefficients.
 Using standard discretizations such as finite elements, this often amounts to high-dimensional problems.
-In a multi-query context, the PPDE has to be solved for various instances of the deterministic parameter as well as the stochastic influences.
-To decrease computational complexity, we derive a reduced basis (RB) method, where the uncertainty in the coefficients is modeled using Karhunen-Loève (KL) expansions.
-We restrict ourselves to linear coercive problems with linear and quadtratic output functionals.
-A new a-posteriori error analysis is presented that generalizes and extends some of the results by Boyaval et al. [3].
-The additional KL-truncation error is analyzed for the state, output functionals and also for statistical outputs such as mean and variance.
-Error estimates for quadratic outputs are obtained using additional non-standard dual problems.
-Numerical experiments for a two-dimensional porous medium demonstrate the effectivity of this approach.
+In a many-query context, the PPDE has to be solved for various instances of the deterministic parameter as well as the stochastic influences.
+To decrease computational complexity, we derive a reduced basis method (RBM), where the uncertainty in the coefficients is modeled using Karhunen-Loève (KL) expansions.
+We restrict ourselves to linear coercive problems with linear and quadratic output functionals.
+A new a posteriori error analysis is presented that generalizes and extends some of the results by Boyaval et al. [Comput.
+Methods Appl.
+Mech.
+Engrg., 198 (2009), pp. 3187-3206].
+The additional KL-truncation error is analyzed for the state, output functionals, and also for statistical outputs such as mean and variance.
+Error estimates for quadratic outputs are obtained using additional nonstandard dual problems.
+Numerical experiments for a two-dimensional porous medium demonstrate the effectivity of this approach. - Key words. reduced basis methods, stochastic partial differential equations, Karhunen-Loève decomposition, error estimators